sjmercene/osTicket-Help-Desk-Lab/README.md

 <img src="https://github.com/sjmercene/osTicket-Help-Desk-Lab/blob/osTicket-Help-Desk-Lab-Images/Verify%20PHP%20Information%20Page.JPG" width="700">

-Verified PHP was correctly integrated with IIS by executing a test script (`info.php`).
+To verify PHP was correctly integrated with IIS, I created and executed a test script (`info.php`).

 Accessed via: `http://localhost/info.php`

+When accessed through the browser, the page displayed detailed PHP configuration information, confirming that IIS was successfully processing PHP files through FastCGI.

-This confirmed FastCGI and PHP configuration were working correctly.
+This also confirmed that the PHP installation and IIS handler mapping were configured correctly.

 ---